 The IRB tries to be as flexible as possible and reviews each project as a separate case.
 The IRB sees its role as primarily educational and facilitating, and encourages consultation at all stages of the research process.
 The IRB’s role is not to determine the reliability of the proposed research, the merits of the research nor the possible contribution of the research to scholarship.
 The IRB’s purpose is to evaluate the project to ensure compliance within ethical standards related to informed consent, confidentiality of data collected and disseminated, and potential risk to the participants.

 To gain IRB approval, please complete the Research Request Form found on this website.
 The types of projects typically engaged in at MCC are exempt or expedited.
 Please see the Human Subject Decision Charts to determine where you project should be categorized and complete that form.
-Submit all forms and attachments to the IRB Coordinator, Tish Williams (Grants Office).
+Submit all forms and attachments to the IRB Coordinator, Tish Williams (Strategic Resource Development & Grant Management Office).
 Feel free to contact Tish or any committee member should you have a question about the process.

 James Cronmiller – Biology (Chair)

 Economic & Workforce Development Center